harmony-one/horizon/docs/TASKS.md

 ### Notes and recommendations
+- [ ] Update .env Keys to only have two values ethereum and Harmony
+- [ ] Update funding process for local environment to send funds to test account
+- [ ] Update MerkleRoot.sol to have an initialize function and so we can deploy without modifying the contract
+- [ ] Update ABI definitions to use `./build/contracts`
+- [ ] Parameterize deploy scripts using Hardhat tasks
 - [ ] remove `src/cli/lib/` replace ethWeb3 and hmyWeb3 with hardhat deploy scripts and tools
 - [ ] .env define seperate accounts for each network and update hardhat.config.ts
 - [ ] make consistent use of `ethers.js` replacing libraries such as `web3`, `rlp`, `bigNumber`, `ethereumjs-util`.
 Recommendation is `ethers` vs `web3` based on hardhat integration [this article](https://moralis.io/web3-js-vs-ethers-js-guide-to-eth-javascript-libraries/), [these stats](https://npm-stat.com/charts.html?package=ethers&package=web3&from=2021-01-01&to=2021-06-01) and these comments `Ethers.js loads slightly faster thanks to its noticeably smaller size, which may offer better performance.` and `However, the blockchain industry as a whole is slowly migrating towards a younger alternative – Ethers.js. `